danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 ![guidelines](https://cdn-images-1.medium.com/max/720/1*TS-ZTeI7sQS7dy_AlMqSXQ.png "The 10 guidelines")

-The guidelines are described in full in [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) (get your free copy during the event!)
+The guidelines are described in full in the book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) (get your free copy during the event!)

 * Using Better Code Hub is easy.
 Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.
 You'll then see your repos, and you can start an analysis clicking the ▶️ button.